Wildlife Volunteers at the Bear Sanctuary

 What will I do as a Wildlife Volunteer?

-Many jobs are available at the Sanctuary.
+Many jobs are available at the sanctuary.
 We work with individuals to find jobs that fit their interests, skills and availability.
 While there are some tasks that do not require a volunteer to be in exceptionally good physical health, a large part of the work is manual labor.
 Therefore, a degree of physical stamina and fitness is recommended.

 - Picking up and/or unloading supplies, including 50-pound bags of seed and 35-pound bags of fruit and nuts.
-Heavy lifting is often a part of the job
+Heavy lifting is often a part of the job and is therefore required.

 - Daily cleanup of feeding areas and scat removal